Tensor network non-zero testing: Complexity of

 \subsection{Hardness of \tnit}

 Tensor networks are powerful objects; recall that simply contracting an arbitrary network $T$ is $\#$P-complete~\cite{SWVC07}.
 Thus, here we ask the natural question: Is \tnit~easier?
-For the general problem \gtnit, it is easy to answer this question in the negative using standard techniques by showing a polynomial time Turing reduction from the $\class{\#P}$-complete problem $\class{\#2SAT}$, as we do now in Theorem~\ref{thm:hard} below.
-Here, recall that in $\class{\#2SAT}$ one is given a 2-CNF formula $\phi$ and asked to output the number of satisfying assignments $M$ to $\phi$.
-We remark that a similar construction was used in~\cite{AL10} to sketch $\class{\#P}$-hardness of contracting tensor networks.
+For the general problem \gtnit, it is easy to answer this question in the negative using standard techniques by showing a polynomial time Turing reduction from the $\class{\#P}$-complete problem $\class{\#3COLORING}$, as we do now in Theorem~\ref{thm:hard} below.
+Recall that a \emph{$3$-coloring} of an undirected graph $G$ is an assignment of one of three colors to each vertex of $G$, such that neighboring vertices of $G$ are assigned distinct colors.
+In $\class{\#3COLORING}$, one is given a graph $G$ and asked to output the number of 3-colorings $M$ in $G$.
+Interestingly, it is known that $\class{\#3COLORING}$ is $\class{\#P}$-complete even when the degree of the graph is bounded by $4$ \cite{GJS74}, which will be important in the construction below.
+We remark that the construction here was used in~\cite{AL10} to show $\class{\#P}$-hardness of contracting tensor networks; the proof below simply appends a binary search to this construction, but we include a full description of the reduction for completeness.

-\begin{theorem} There exists a polynomial-time Turing reduction from $\class{\#2SAT}$ to \gtnit. \end{theorem} \begin{proof} Our approach is to first encode an arbitrary instance $\phi$ of $\class{\#2SAT}$ into a (closed) tensor network $T$, such that contracting $T$ outputs the number of satisfying assignments $M$.
-By scaling $T$ by appropriate multiplicative factors, we can then apply the standard idea of binary search to compute $M$ using a polynomial number of calls to a \gtnit~oracle.
+\begin{theorem} There exists a polynomial-time Turing reduction from $\class{\#3COLORING}$ to \gtnit. \end{theorem} \begin{proof} We first encode an arbitrary instance $G$ of $\class{\#3COLORING}$ into a (closed) tensor network $T$, such that contracting $T$ outputs the number of 3-colorings $M$, and then apply the standard idea of binary search to compute $M$ using a polynomial number of calls to a \gtnit~oracle.